🚀Now launching

 3. The rollover policy

-With the rollover policy, employees have a set amount of annual, accrued vacation time off — but if they don’t use it, they can roll it over to the following year.
+With the rollover policy, employees have a set amount of annual accrued vacation time off, but if they don’t use it by the end of the year, they can roll it over to the following year.

 đŸ‘đŸ» The benefits: Increased employee flexibility, opportunity for unofficial sabbaticals, and avoiding the end-of-year race to take time off.

-đŸ‘ŽđŸ» The drawbacks: Employees could end up rolling over too much leave, or they could avoid taking regular breaks to save up vacation time.
+đŸ‘ŽđŸ» The drawbacks: Employees could end up rolling over too much leave, or they could avoid taking regular breaks from day-to-day work schedules in an effort to “save up” vacation time.

 4. Use it or lose it vacation policy

-No more cashing out on unused holidays or rolling it over to the following year — the use it or lose it policy does what it says on the tin: use your annual vacation policy before the year’s end, or lose it.
+No more cashing out on unused holidays or rolling multiple days of vacation over to the following year.
+The use it or lose it policy does what it says on the tin: use your annual vacation policy before the year’s end, or lose it completely.

 đŸ‘đŸ» The benefits: Employees are more likely to take time off, companies avoid balance sheet liabilities, and no risk of employees using a ton of time off all at once.

-đŸ‘ŽđŸ» The drawbacks: Employees may lose out on much-needed time off (especially if they don’t feel able to ask for it), use it or lose it isn’t a great pull for potential new hires, and there’s often an end-of-year race to take time off — meaning many employees out of office at once.
+đŸ‘ŽđŸ» The drawbacks: Employees may lose out on much-needed time off (especially if they don’t feel able to ask for it), use it or lose it isn’t a great pull for potential new employees, and there’s often an end-of-year race to take time off all at once.

 Note: Use it or lose it policies are banned in some states.
-Always do your homework and check with a legal professional before changing or updating your HR policies.
+Always do your homework and seek legal advice from a trained professional before changing or updating your human resources (HR) policies.

 How to write a vacation policy your employees will love

-Let’s start with the basics — eligibility, accrual, and administration.
+Start with the basics – eligibility, accrual, and administration:

 While there is no federal law mandating PTO, some states have specific legal requirements concerning vacation time and sick leave.